sonotley/python-deployment-docs/docs/future.md

 My current installation method is really aimed at Windows users.
 It produces self-contained directories with an executable inside.
 However, this executable is not on the path, and you can't install using a package manager - both basic expectations for Linux users.

-To be honest, I just haven't got my head around creating `.deb` packages or understanding which combinations of `bin`, `lib`, `user`, `usr`, `.local` I should be putting things in.
+To be honest, I just haven't got my head around creating `.deb` packages but I am planning to add basic support for placing files in the correct place according to the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) at some point.

 ## Using [pdm](https://pdm.fming.dev/) instead of Poetry

-I have heard of pdm and am keen to try it.
 I have been bitten by Poetry's slightly odd approach to pinning maximum versions (excellent article [here](https://iscinumpy.dev/post/bound-version-constraints/)) and pdm seems to deal more neatly with this aspect.
 As I understand it pdm is intended to be used as a package manager on the target machine, which goes somewhat against my 'no prerequisites' principle.
 However, if it were to become ubiquitous like pip or npm, I could certainly see myself using it.